Irish Film Industry / About Us /

 The Head of Business Affairs is responsible for all aspects of the financial and legal activities of the agency, dealing with the negotiations of deals in respect of production loans and playing a central role in the development and growth of the agency.

-Teresa has over 18 years industry experience and is a qualified CPA and also has an MBA.
+Teresa is a qualified CPA and has also completed an MBA.

 The Financial Controller is responsible for all accounting and external reporting.
 This role also involves preparing Bord Scannán na hÉireann / Irish Film Board (IFB) accounts, liaising with the Comptroller and Auditor General's office, and providing statistical analysis.